 Introduction

-The scop package provides a comprehensive set of tools for single-cell omics data processing and downstream analysis:
+The scop package provides a unified and extensible framework for single-cell omics data processing and downstream analysis in Seurat:

-- Integrated single-cell quality control methods, including doublet detection methods (scDblFinder, scds, Scrublet, DoubletDetection).
+- Integrated single-cell quality control methods, including doublet detection methods (scDblFinder, scds, Scrublet, DoubletDetection) and ambient RNA decontamination via decontX.

 - Pipelines embedded with multiple methods for normalization, feature reduction (PCA, ICA, NMF, MDS, GLMPCA, UMAP, TriMap, LargeVis, PaCMAP, PHATE, DM, FR), and cell population identification.